+2019 2018

-2018 \$'000 2017 \$'000
+\$'000 \$'000

-Within one year 23 17
+Within one year - 23

-Later than one year but not later than five years 29 11
+Later than one year but not later than five years 29

-Total operating lease commitments 52 28
+Total operating lease commitments 52

-Representing \$
+Representing

-Cancellable operating leases 52 11
+Cancellable operating leases - 52

-Total operating lease commitments 52 11
+Total operating lease commitments 52

 The office's operating lease relate to motor vehicles.
-A motor vehicle is leased from the South Australian Government Financing Authority (SAFA) through their agent LeasePlan Australia, with a lease period of up to three years.
-This is cancellable without notice.
+A motor vehicle was leased from the South Australian Government Financing Authority (SAFA) through their agent LeasePlan Australia, with a lease period of up to three years.
+This was cancellable without notice.

-Office accommodation is leased from the Department of Planning, Transport and Infrastructure by the Department of State Development.
-Accommodation costs are reimbursed by Investment Attraction South Australia to the Department of State Development.
+Office accommodation was leased from the Department of Planning, Transport and Infrastructure by the former Department of State Development.
+Accommodation costs were reimbursed by Investment Attraction South Australia to the former Department of State Development.

-16 Contingent assets and liabilities
+17 Contingent assets and liabilities